 Nissan’s decades of performance heritage are highlighted in its Skyline GT-R and Silvia (240SX) product lines.
-Check out the complete line of performance upgrades that Full-Race offers for the Skyline GT-R (R32, R33 and R34) Full-Race offers a variety of single and twin turbocharger solutions along with single- and twin-scroll solutions for the venerable straight six-cylinder engine.
-From Full-Race stainless-steel manifolds and TiAL Sport wastegates to turbochargers from Garrett and BorgWarner, Full-Race will ramp up the performance of your Skyline GT-R. Full-Race also supports the Skyline’s little sister, the Silvia (S13, S14, S15), Full-Race has you covered, offering manifolds, turbochargers and all the ancillary components you’d need to step up your SR20’s or KA24’s performance.
-Maybe you’re looking for Skyline performance with a 500 pound weight reduction?
-The Full-Race R14 conversion kit includes all that you would need to install an RB26DETT with driveline into a 1995-98 S14 240SX (engine and driveline not included.)
+Full-Race offers the finest performance turbo upgrades for the Skyline GT-R (R32, R33 and R34) We have a variety of single and twin turbocharger solutions along with single- and twin-scroll solutions for the legendary straight six RB engine.
+From Full-Race stainless-steel manifolds and TiAL Sport wastegates to turbochargers from Garrett and BorgWarner, Full-Race will ramp up the performance of your Skyline GT-R. Full-Race also supports the SR20DET found in Silvia (S13, S14, S15), Full-Race has you covered, offering manifolds, turbochargers and all the ancillary components you’d need to step up your SR20’s or KA24’s performance.

 Nissan’s long history in performance and competition dates back to the 1960s, when the original Skyline GT-R (known as “Hakosukas”) and Fairlady Zs (otherwise known as 240Zs) were first developed and introduced to the world.
 When the successor to the Hakosuka was brought to market, the R32 Skyline GT-R, it came with the powerful, twin-turbocharged RB26DETT engine.
 This engine set the standard in the late 80s, raising the performance expectations for numerous automakers.
 This became the performance benchmark that some automakers set their sights on.
 The legendary RB26DETT engine and driveline dominated on the street and the racetrack, garnering a following that would span decades and continents.
 Even though the last Skyline GT-R rolled off the assembly line in 2002, the aftermarket support has not wavered.